AInybii/Improve_Apotti/README.md

 ## Summary

-The aim of this project is to make Apotti patient records system easier to use for physicians.
+The aim of this project is to make Apotti patient records system easier to use.
 A major problem with the system is a lack of logic and properly designed user interface.
 It also limits users' choices in a way that makes its use more complicated.